gruelbox/transaction-outbox/README.md

 ```
 outbox.schedule(ClassToCall.class).methodToCall(arg1, arg2, arg3);
 ```
+This means:

-This says "at the earliest opportunity, please obtain an instance of `ClassToCall` and call the `methodToCall` method on it, passing the arguments `[ arg1, arg2, arg3]`.
+> Att the earliest opportunity, please obtain an instance of `ClassToCall` and call the `methodToCall` method on it, passing the arguments `[ arg1, arg2, arg3 ]`.
 If that call fails, try again repeatedly until the configured maximum number of retries".

-You must call `TransactionOutbox.schedule()` _within an ongoing database transaction_ which the `TransactionManager` (the one you passed when building the `TransactionOutbox`) is aware of.
+You must call `TransactionOutbox.schedule()` _within an ongoing database transaction_, and the `TransactionManager` (the one you passed when building the `TransactionOutbox`) needs to be aware of it.

+#### Using built-in transaction handling

 If using the built-in transaction manager, you should start a transaction using `TransactionManager.inTransaction()`: